 The source of this content comes from the NERC website.

-The NERC authoritative source content/policy library/control standard library> is available with the use of the RSA Archer Policy Program Management, RSA Archer Controls Monitoring Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The NERC authoritative source content/policy library/control standard library>is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
 No additional license is required.

 For Additional Support